chennin/rift-wardrobe-search/README.md

 ## Install

 1. Clone the source code via git
-2. Copy `config.txt.dist` to `config.txt` and customize the values as you like
+2. Copy `config.ini.dist` to `config.ini` and customize the values as you like

 ### Icons